 Q. What would be a right strategy at this time, focusing more on my strong areas or working on my weak areas?

-A: Since you are left with just few days, the right way would be focusing mainly on your strong topics and try to develop your weak topics as well side by side.
-After giving the mock papers, it’s important that you look at the solutions to the questions which you did wrong or which you couldn’t solve.
+A: Since you are left with just a few days, the right way would be focusing mainly on your strong topics and try to develop your weak topics on the side.
+After giving the mock papers, it’s important that you look at the solutions to the questions which you did wrong or which you couldn't solve.
 This will make sure you see different applications of topics where you have been weak.

-Q. Is it still advisable to keep taking mock tests despite poor result every time?
+Q. Is it still advisable to keep taking mock tests despite a poor result every time?

 Q. Which is the best way to test my concepts?

 A. Giving mock test papers and having topic wise tests for various topics would help you understand how well you know your concepts and basics.

 Q. How can one maximize score with a basic clarity of concepts?

 A: Best way of increasing your mock test scores is by viewing solutions to the tests after the results.
 It would give you the short cuts that you would require to solve the problems, revise your concepts and help you understand concepts unknown to you so far.
 You would be able to know your strong and weak zones due to which you can manage your time well in the exams by taking up questions you are sure of first, then taking questions you are daisy about and then the questions which you are unsure about.
 Remember that CAT is not the test of how much you know, it’s the test of how well you manage the time given to you and utilize your resources.

 Q. How should I divide time between mock tests and revision?